Judaism and the challenge of Modernity

 Tuition

-Tuition for the Abarbanel Summer Seminar on Judaism and the Challenge of Modernity includes double-occupancy housing, all transportation in Europe, all meals, tickets to museums and cultural events, expert guides, bike rental, and access to athletic facilities.
+Tuition for the Abarbanel Summer Seminar on Judaism and the Challenge of Modernity includes double-occupancy housing, all transportation in Europe, all kosher meals, tickets to museums and cultural events, expert guides, bike rental, and athletic activities.

-Chaperoned travel from New York City can be arranged for students who want to fly together as a group.
+Chaperoned travel from New York City and Los Angeles can be arranged for students who want to fly together as a group.

 Financial Aid